Test-time reward-guided alignment of language models by importance sampling on pre-logit space: Proposed method: AISP

 \subsection{Modeling pre-logits distributions by Gaussian distributions}

-As explained above, AISP assumes that the pre-logit distribution follows a Gaussian distribution as $p(\hat{\bm{z}}_t|\bm{y}_{<t})\!=\!\mathcal{N}(\phi_{\mathrm{LLM}}(\bm{y}_{<t})\!+\!\bm{u}_t,\sigma^2\bm{I})$.
-In this section, we discuss the reason why this assumption reduces the difficulty in the optimization, and the connection between this assumption and the output softmax layer in neural language models. \paragraph{How the Gaussian assumption simplifies the problem} As described in Theorem~\ref{Them:IS}, the Gaussian assumption derives a simple optimization procedure by using importance sampling.
-This is because the KL divergence between the optimal distribution and the Gaussian distribution is minimized by the expectation of $\bm{v}_t$ over $\mathbb{Q}^*$, and the weight function becomes simple because input trajectories also follow the Gaussian distribution.
-If we impose no constraints on the prior distribution, this computation requires modeling techniques for complicated distributions such as normalizing flows~\citep{power2023variational} and does not yield a simple test-time alignment. \paragraph{Connection with softmax output layer} The Gaussian assumption is related to the implicit assumption of pre-logits by the softmax layer.
+As explained above, AISP uses a Gaussian distribution as the proposal distribution.
+In this section, we discuss the reason why this proposal reduces the difficulty in the optimization, and the connection between the Gaussian proposal and the output softmax layer. \paragraph{How Gaussian assumption simplifies the problem} Theorem~\ref{Them:IS} indicates that the Gaussian proposal derives a simple algorithm by using importance sampling.
+This is because the KL divergence between the optimal and the Gaussian distributions is minimized by the expectation of $\bm{v}_t$ over $\mathbb{Q}^*$, and the weight function becomes simple because input trajectories also follow the Gaussian.
+If we impose no constraints on the prior distribution, this computation requires modeling techniques for complicated distributions such as normalizing flows~\citep{power2023variational} and does not yield a simple method.
+Though the MPPI literature has explored several extensions to address multimodal distributions~\citep{lambert2021stein} and temporally correlated perturbations~\citep{lee2025time}, we adopt a simple Gaussian proposal as an initial step toward test-time alignment.
+This choice keeps AISP computationally tractable and allows us to isolate the effect of adaptive importance sampling in pre-logit space.
+Exploring more expressive proposal families is an interesting direction for future work. \paragraph{Connection with softmax output layer} The Gaussian proposal is related to the implicit assumption of pre-logits by the softmax layer.
 An auto-regressive LLM generally uses a softmax function with a linear layer as the last layer: